×

 When we asked expats and global nomads about the quality of medical care in Philippines, they replied:

 "The healthcare system in the Philippines is largely privatized, with a mix of public and private hospitals and clinics providing medical services.
 The quality of care varies depending on the facility, but generally, the medical services available in the Philippines are of a high standard.
 The country has a wide range of specialists and medical professionals, including doctors, nurses, and pharmacists, who are able to provide a range of treatments and services.
-The cost of medical services in the Philippines is generally lower than in other countries, making it an attractive option for those seeking medical care," wrote one digital nomad living in Philippines.
+The cost of medical services in the Philippines is generally lower than in other countries, making it an attractive option for those seeking medical care," said one foreigner in Philippines.

 Learn MoreGet Quote